 Total restaurant industry sales

-Eating and drinking places* registered total sales of $93.7 billion on a seasonally adjusted basis in March, according to preliminary data from the U.S. Census Bureau.
-That was up 0.4% from February and represented the second consecutive monthly gain.
+Eating and drinking places* registered total sales of $93.9 billion on a seasonally adjusted basis in April, according to preliminary data from the U.S. Census Bureau.
+That was up 0.2% from a total sales volume of $93.7 billion in March.

 Restaurant operators' reporting of business conditions 9/21 vs 6/21